damjeux/multi-rate-x265/readme.rst

+This multi-rate encoder based on x265 version 2.0 reduces the encoding time for multiple representations by 10 to 20% compared to the original x265 encoder.
+A few example results can be found on https://damienschroeder.wordpress.com/2016/08/10/multi-rate-hevc-with-x265-for-adaptive-http-streaming/

-This software implements the CU structure reuse method proposed in the paper: D. Schroeder, P. Rehm, and E. Steinbach, "Block structure reuse for multi-rate High Efficiency Video Coding", Proc.
+The implemented method was proposed in the paper: D. Schroeder, P. Rehm, and E. Steinbach, "Block structure reuse for multi-rate High Efficiency Video Coding", Proc.
 IEEE International Conference on Image Processing (ICIP), Sep.
 2015, Quebec, Canada.
 A free copy of this paper can be found at: http://www.lmt.ei.tum.de/forschung/publikationen/dateien/Schroeder2015Blockstructurereusefor.pdf

 ====================================================
 HOW TO